tomar-sumit108/WordCounter/readme.md

         - Gives error when word is empty

     Instructions to run:
+      - Make sure port 8080 and 3306 are empty
       - Install docker and docker-compose
       - Go the main WordCounter folder
       - First generate jar using the following command